 Correcting Misalignment with Traditional Braces

 If you have noticeably crooked or overlapping teeth, you may feel self-conscious about your smile or even experience symptoms such as jaw pain.
 Traditional metal braces are often recommended for more complex cases or younger dental patients.
 This trusted orthodontic solution can shift teeth into place over the course of one to two years, in most cases.
 Straightening your teeth can not only improve the aesthetics of your smile but the health of your teeth and gums as well.
-At New Jersey Dental Centers, serving patients in the Old Bridge, NJ, area, Drs.
-Khalid Eldin and Mourner Amer can help you achieve a straight, stunning smile with a personalized orthodontic treatment plan.
+At New Jersey Dental Centers, serving patients in New Jersey, Dr. Khalid Eldin and Dr. Mourner Amer can help you achieve a straight, stunning smile with a personalized orthodontic treatment plan.

 Why Should I Consider Braces?